escusado/game-station/README.md

 tutorial, where a simple backend component is used to generate tokens for the apps to use.

-The main functionality happens at the front-end where the venue screens and player devices share a web client/server abstraction.

-- `Station` Stage the React component that holds the venue screen logic, the idea is to make games "pluggeable" so different games can be loaded at different `Station`s.
-This POC has a basic Frogger-like game to demo the idea.
-- `Player` Stage a React component holding a basic screen for the user to allow for accelerometer and gyro data read for the browser and basic game input ui.
-- `game/[userType]/page.tsx` Basic routing for `Station`s and `Player`s and
-  stablishes the LiveKit connection.
-- `useGameState` Basic state management using `zustand`.
-- `Game` A basic React THREE Fiber game logic to demo the idea of a shared game space.

-## Architecture description

-### Component Overview

 The application follows a client-server architecture using LiveKit for real-time communication between player devices and station displays:

 - `game/[userType]/page.tsx` - Main entry point that handles routing between player and station modes, manages LiveKit room connections, and token authentication
 - `PlayerStage` - React component for mobile devices that captures accelerometer and gyroscope data from device sensors and transmits input data to the station via LiveKit
 - `StationStage` - React component for venue displays that receives player input data, manages participant connections, and renders the game interface
 - `Game` - React Three Fiber component that orchestrates the 3D game environment, manages player state, and handles real-time updates from connected players
 - `useGameState` - Zustand store for centralized state management of players, their positions, rotations, and input data across the application
 - `Level` - 3D scene manager that positions players in the game world and renders the terrain and game objects
 - `Player` - Individual 3D player representation that displays colored cubes with rotation based on device orientation data
 - `Terrain` - Static 3D ground plane that serves as the game environment base
-- `api/token/route.ts` - Next.js API endpoint that generates LiveKit access tokens for secure room authentication
+- `api/token/route.ts` - Next.js API endpoint that generates LiveKit access
+  tokens for secure room authentication

+### Component Overview

 ### Architecture Interaction Diagram